-While on the heritage walk, make a beeline to the row of heritage-protected Terrace houses on Collins Street which were originally built in 1886 to house the workmen from the quarries.
+While on the heritage walk, make a beeline to the row of heritage-protected Terrace houses on Collins Street which was originally built in 1886 to house the workmen from the quarries.

-Within the weatherboard designs of these quaintly restored cottages are stores selling art and craft, collectables and clothing you wouldn’t find in mainstream department stores.
+Within the weatherboard designs of these quaintly restored cottages are stores selling art and craft, collectibles and clothing you wouldn’t find in mainstream department stores.

 There’s also an interesting mix of cafes and restaurants, including the ever-popular Amaki Café, where guests have the choice to dine inside or outdoors.